galang006/sentimen_analysis_tokopedia_dan_shopee/README.md

     With your virtual environment activated, install the required Python libraries:

     ```bash
-    pip install -r requirements.txt # (assuming a requirements.txt is created from above pip install command)
-    # OR if no requirements.txt, run the manual pip install command from Prerequisites
     pip install pandas scikit-learn Sastrawi nltk matplotlib seaborn imblearn scipy transformers datasets huggingface_hub wordcloud
     ```